 - 1/4 cup thinly sliced red onion

-- 1 to 2 Tbsp. white balsamic vinegar or apple cider vinegar
+- 4 to 5 Tbsp.
+(1/4 cup) white balsamic vinegar or apple cider vinegar

-Meantime, prepare your vinaigrette.
-In a small mixing bowl, mix olive oil, vinegar, lemon juice and seasonings.
-Season with salt and pepper to taste.
+- Meantime, make the vinaigrette.
+In a small mixing bowl, whisk olive oil, vinegar, lemon juice, and seasonings.
+Season with fresh cracked black pepper to taste.

-When potatoes are completely cool, slice potatoes in half horizontally, then slice again each half vertically into 1/2″ cubes, then transfer to a mixing bowl.
+- When potatoes are completely cool, peel and slice potatoes in half horizontally, then slice again each half vertically into 1/2-inch to 3/4 -inch thick slices or cubes, then transfer to a mixing bowl.